Pierfrancesco Scarampi: Envoy to Ireland

-At the request of Fr.
-Luke Wadding, the agent at Rome for the Irish Catholic Confederation, Pope Urban VIII sent Fr.
-Scarampi to assist at the Supreme Council of the Confederation in 1643.
+At the request of Luke Wadding, the agent at Rome for the Irish Catholic Confederation, Pope Urban VIII sent Scarampi to assist at the Supreme Council of the Confederation in 1643.
 Scarampi was well received by the Irish Catholics.
 Wherever he went he was met by the bishops, clergy, and nobility.
-He was received with military honours and firing of canon.
+He was received with military honours and firing of cannon.
 On his arrival in Kilkenny, he immediately saw that the danger that threatened the existence of the Confederation was dissension amongst its members.
 He made an earnest appeal to the Council to avoid all dissension and to make no compromise with the enemies of their religion and country.
-Richard Bellings, Secretary of the Council, addressed to Fr.
-Scarampi a statement of the reasons in favour of a cessation of hostilities.
-Fr.
+Richard Bellings, Secretary of the Council, addressed to Scarampi a statement of the reasons in favour of a cessation of hostilities.
 Scarampi immediately gave an answer showing why the war should be continued, and that the English desired the cessation of hostilities solely to relieve their present necessities.

-The author of "Contemporary History of Affairs in Ireland" says that Scarampi was a "verie apt and understandinge man, and was receaved with much honour.
+The author of Contemporary History of Affairs in Ireland says that Scarampi was a "verie apt and understandinge man, and was receaved with much honour.
 This man in a shorte time became soe learned in the petegrees of the respective Irish families of Ireland, that it proved his witt and diligence, and allsoe soe well obsearved that all the proceedings of both ancient and recent Irish, that to an ince, he knewe whoe best and worst beheaved himself in the whole kingdome."

 The Supreme Council decided to supplicate the pope to raise Scarampi to the dignity of archbishop and Apostolic nuncio, and the bishops of Ireland entreated him to accept the Archbishopric of Tuam, which was vacant at the time.
 He declined all honours and refused to walk under the canopy prepared for him in Waterford.
 He was present with the Confederate forces at the siege of Duncannon, and when the fort was taken on the eve of St. Patrick, he ordered a chapel to be immediately erected in honour of the saint and celebrated the first Mass.